A simulation framework for the design of a station-based bike sharing system: Simulation framework

-Reoptimization is performed according to Algorithm \ref{algo:reopt}.
-The algorithm is based on the concept of forecasted shortage.
-As stated above, a shortage is defined as a time interval where the station has either no vacant stands and the balance forecast for the station indicates that there are requests for the return of bikes (stand shortage) or no bike is available for rental and the balance forecast indicates that there would be the request for rental (bike shortage).
-This definition of shortage also allows us to define the expected number of lost rentals or returns during the shortage, i.e., the number of rentals that are lost during a bike shortage and the number of returns that are lost during a stand shortage, respectively.
-Intuitively, shortages with starting time close to the reoptimization time and larger amount of unsatisfied demand are more urgent than those with starting time further away in time and less lost requests.
-An example of bike shortage and stand shortage is reported in Figure \ref{fig:trend}.
-Because of the dynamic and stochastic nature of the information, shortages that are further away in time are also less certain in their definition than those that are closer to the current time.
-This allows us to define a measure of priority for serving stations.
-Stations are sorted based on the following criteria.
-First, stations are grouped based on the starting time of the first shortage.
-Stations are grouped together if such time happens in the same quarter of hour (e.g., stations with shortages happening between 12:00 and 12:15 included are grouped together).
-Within a group, the higher number of expected lost rentals or returns the higher the priority of the station.
-The algorithm goes over the list of stations ordered by decreasing priority and tries to schedule a visit to the station under exam to the route of the vehicle that is expected to reduce the amount of lost requests the most.
+The algorithm goes over the list of stations ordered by non-increasing priority and tries to schedule a visit to the station under exam to the route of the vehicle that is expected to reduce the number of lost requests the most (see Lines \ref{algo:r5} and \ref{algo:r6}).
 The ideal intervention is the one that postpones the shortage of the station the most, ideally eliminating any shortage from the station for the day.
-The arrival time of a vehicle to a station and the intervention amount are tightly connected.
+The arrival time of a vehicle to a station and the number of bikes that are loaded/unloaded are tightly connected.
 Arriving too early means that there might be not enough bikes to be loaded or vacant stands to unload bikes to.
-Arriving too late might mean that some rentals/returns have already been lost and the intervention is not up to date with the status and the forecast of the station In this case, performing the intervention as programmed might do more harm than good (e.g., a late delivery of bikes may cause a stand shortage at a later time).
+Arriving too late might mean that some rentals/returns have already been lost and the intervention is not up to date with the status and the forecast of the station.
+In this case, performing the intervention as scheduled might do more harm than good (e.g., a late delivery of bikes may cause a stand shortage at a later time).
 The intervention is also connected to the vehicle status.
-A vehicle might have the necessary amount of bikes/free space for the required intervention but be too far to arrive where needed at an useful time.
+A vehicle might have the necessary amount of bikes/free space for the required intervention but be too far to arrive where needed at a useful time.
 Conversely, a vehicle may be readily available but lack the required number of bikes/free space.
-Compromise solutions , e.g., suboptimal intervention amounts, are therefore considered.
+Compromise solutions, e.g., suboptimal intervention, are therefore considered.
 For instance, a vehicle might be scheduled to visit a station to mitigate a bike shortage even if its bike load is not enough to solve the shortage.
 In this case, however, the best arrival time of the vehicle at the station might differ from the one previously computed, as fewer bikes will be unloaded.
-These and other aspecs are considered in the optimization algorithm.

 It must be noted that reoptimizations are performed without allowing detours, meaning that, if a vehicle is en route to a station, only its tour after the visit of such station can be modified.